 In the last two years, there has been an explosion of laws regarding proof of insurance – and this time the changes are something that everyone can cheer about.
 Over half of the U.S. now allows drivers to show proof of auto insurance on a mobile electronic device, such as a smartphone.

 Some states allow a photo of your insurance card, while others want something downloaded from your insurance carrier.
 Others are not specific.
+As you compare insurance companies, ask about their electronic proof of insurance options.

 Many states say that they are not liable for any damages to the electronic device that is handed over to show proof.
 Many laws also limit law enforcement officers from looking at anything other than the proof of insurance on the device.